instana/instana-grafana-datasource/CONTRIBUTING.md

 ## Screenshots

 The actual screenshots are from "Quick Check" example below.
+Do not delete old screenshots.
+Grafana uses those in order to display older README versions (hardcoded links).

 ## Publishing a New Version